 Turn your Comotomo silicone baby bottles into a sippy cup with these soft sippy nipples.
 This is a great way to re-use a product you may already have!

 You can read the post on how we turned ours into a sippy cup Here.

-Or if your ready to go ahead and buy what you need to make your own sippys.
+Or if you are ready to go ahead and buy what you need to make your own sippy.

-Thinkbaby is known for their high-quality products and rigorous product testing.
+Thinkbaby is known for its high-quality products and rigorous product testing.

 This sippy cup holds 9oz. of liquids.

 The Penguinni soft silicone lids can quickly turn regular size glasses and stainless steel cups into a safe non-plastic sippy cup.
 Or you can use the little stainless steel cups provided with the lids for a stainless steel sippy cup.